What is a Data Structure?

 We use two data structures to implement an LRU Cache.

 - Queue which is implemented using a doubly linked list.
-The maximum size of the queue will be equal to the total number of frames available (cache size).The most recently used pages will be near front end and least recently pages will be near rear end.
+The maximum size of the queue will be equal to the total number of frames available (cache size).The most recently used pages will be near rear end and least recently pages will be near front end.